asizikov/asizikov.github.io/content/blog/2025-04-18-reusable-prompts-llm-docs.md

 Recently, a customer approached me with exactly this issue.
 They distribute their SDK as a binary package with detailed documentation, yet existing GenAI have zero knowledge of their SDK, leading to poor developer experiences.
 A customer was looking for a way to improve the situation, and it sounded like a fun challenge.

-I decided to tackle this problem head-on by creating a practical prototype using DuckDB, a database engine that is new and rare enough, so that existing LLMs have little if not now knowledge about it.
+I decided to tackle this problem head-on by creating a practical prototype using DuckDB, a database engine that is new and rare enough, so that existing LLMs have little if not no knowledge about it.
 I chose DuckDB for this experiment, because it has a so-called "Friendly SQL" syntax, which is a syntactic sugar on top of the standard PostgreSQL.

 My goal was simple: help GitHub Copilot generate accurate DuckDB-compatible SQL queries using reusable prompts and LLM-friendly documentation.